arcraik/neurohumanities/people.md

    </div>
    <div class="modal-body">
        <img class="content peoplepic" src="/neurohumanities/photos/Akshay.jpg" alt="Ravindran, Akshay" />
-     <div><p class="content">Akshay Ravindran is a Ph.D. candidate at the University of Houston who considers  Health, Alex Craik is currently a PhD student in Electrical and Computer Engineering (ECE) at the University of Houston.
-He previously received his M.S. in ECE, his B.S. in Aerospace Engineering, and his B.A. in Economics.
-His research involves the use of transfer learning and deep neural networks in decoding neural intent with EEG.
-His interests include neuroscience and speech synthesis.</p></div>
+     <div><p class="content">Akshay Ravindran is a 5th year Ph.D. candidate at the University of Houston and is the TA/Guest Lecturer for the course.
+His expertise lies in the population level exploration of neural features measured from the scalp using electroencephalography (EEG).
+His research interest includes developing brain computer interfaces, studying the brain in real-world settings, meditation, and developing modeling tools for extracting patterns from electrophysiological data.
+Currently, his work is centered around two main projects i) detecting the loss of balance in exoskeleton in both able-bodied and stroke survivors from the corticomuscular signals; ii) Developing interpretable deep learning models for EEG. </p></div>
     </div>
  </div>
  </div>